 We spend a proportion of our school budget on ensuring that the needs of pupils with SEND are met.
 Most of the notional SEND budget is spent on internal support and resources.
-However some is put aside to provide support from external agencies, such as:
+However, some of the notional budget is spent on external agency support.
+Namely Educational Psychologist traded days, speech and language traded days and occupational therapist traded days.